Simplon-hdf/concepteur-developpeur.com/convention-en.md

 In this context, **linters** and **formatters** both tries to modify our source code in order to make it clean.

-Following this rules of convention gives lots of advantages like:
+Following these rules of convention gives lots of advantages like:

 - A better software maintenance (40 to 80 % less cost of maintenance)
 - Improve readabilty of code for other software engineers and make the process of _peer review_ easier.